Ghislaine Dell Careers Adviser

 When I was younger I wanted to be a scientist and I did that for 15 years, including a degree, PhD and 3 research contracts on varied subjects such as genomic imprinting and glucose transport.
 I came into Careers work to develop careers support for researchers – I wanted to put in place all the things I had wanted while a PhD student and postdoc.

 My real highlights over ten years as a Careers Adviser are the times that I’ve helped a student realise that they have more to offer than they thought – uncovering all of the skills and experiences they thought were not important enough – or overcome nerves around interviews and presentations.
 I get a real kick from hearing I’ve boosted students’ career confidence.
-I’ve managed this amazing team for three years now and am truly lucky to have such committed and caring staff.
+I’ve worked with this amazing team for many years now and am truly lucky to have such committed and caring colleagues.
 I’m also a complete geek about everything STEM (I used to be a molecular biologist) and regularly get excited about the amazing projects our students work on!

 When I’m not in work I eat biscuits, drink coffee, read (I love historical novels and books set in other nations and cultures) , chat with my family and help run a Guide unit.